 Social distancing measures are still in place across the globe, meaning our time outside is limited right now.
-And while the negatives are many, one personal positive is the extra time to watch the classic movies that have been on my list for a while, not to mention a rewatch (or two) of some favorites.
+And while the negatives are many, one personal positive is the extra time I've had to watch the movies that have been on my list for a while, not to mention a rewatch (or two) of some favorites.

-With the world in hibernation, sneaker spotting on the street has become less fruitful.
+With the world in hibernation, sneaker spotting on the street has become far less fruitful.
 Instead, movie marathons have become a way to indulge in this shopping sport virtually.

 Product placement on the silver screen has been a powerful marketing tool for sportswear brands for decades, with certain sneaker moments transcending the movies themselves.
 No brand has perhaps done this better than Nike, and we've picked out seven times that Swoosh kicks stole the limelight in film, all of which are shoppable via resale platform GOAT.
 You can also get the sneakers via the GOAT app.